harvard-lil/wacz-exhibitor/README.md

 `wacz-exhibitor` allows the embedding website to communicate with the embedded archive playback using [post messages](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 All messages coming _from_ a `wacz-exhibitor` `<iframe>` come with a `waczExhibitorHref` property, helping identify the sender.

+This feature can be used to build [interactive experiences](https://warcembed-demo.lil.tools/test8) using web archive files.

 ### Messages interpreted by the `wacz-exhibitor` `<iframe>`
 `wacz-exhibitor` will look for the following properties in messages coming from the embedding website and react accordingly: